College Basketball on CBS Sports: 2010s

-Despite CBS's contract to carry the tournament until 2013, the NCAA had the option of ending its agreement with the network after the 2010 NCAA Division I men's basketball tournament.
+Despite CBS's contract to carry the tournament until 2013, the NCAA had the option of ending its agreement with CBS after the 2010 NCAA Division I men's basketball tournament.
 This led to speculation that ESPN would snag the rights to future tournament games.
-However, on April 22, 2010, the NCAA signed a NCAA March Madness deal with CBS and the Turner Broadcasting System worth more than $10.8 billion, allowing CBS to continue airing the entire final four through the national championship, with CBS and Turner splitting coverage of earlier rounds in the now 68-team field.
-Since 2015, the Final Four and national championship alternate between CBS and TBS with the regional semifinals and finals being spilt between the two networks.
+However, on April 22, 2010, the NCAA signed an NCAA March Madness deal with CBS and the Turner Broadcasting System worth more than $10.8 billion, allowing CBS to continue airing the entire final four through the national championship, with CBS and Turner splitting coverage of earlier rounds in the now 68-team field.
+Since 2015, the Final Four and national championship alternate between CBS and TBS with the regional semifinals and finals being split between the two networks.

 CBS receives the same number of "windows", or time slots, for its tournament coverage as in previous years.
 However, all games are now nationally – rather than regionally – televised.
 Both games from a particular section and site are shown back-to-back on the same network each day, except for the second session on March 20, 2011, which was split between CBS and TruTV so that CBS could show 60 Minutes at its regular time, or as close to it as possible.
 CBS also keeps coverage of the NCAA Division II men's basketball tournament, which is part of the larger contract for this tournament.

 In the 2013–14 season, analysts Greg Anthony and Clark Kellogg switched roles, with Anthony moving to the broadcast booth and Kellogg returning to his previous role as a studio analyst.
 However, on January 17, 2015, halfway through the 2014–15 season, CBS announced Anthony would be suspended indefinitely following his arrest in Washington, D.C. the previous day on charges of soliciting prostitutes.

 Under a sub-licensing agreement with its new rightsholder Fox (following their breakaway from the football-playing members, now known as the American Athletic Conference), CBS acquired rights to selected Big East Conference games beginning 2013–14, mainly airing on CBS Sports Network (but with selected games airing on broadcast television).
 As of the 2019–20 season, CBS will air 20 games per-season, with at least two on broadcast television.

-CBS also sublicensed rights to selected Atlantic Coast Conference (until 2018–19), Big 12 Conference and Pac-12 Conference games beginning 2012–13 from ESPN.
+CBS also sublicensed rights to selected Atlantic Coast Conference, Big 12 Conference and Pac-12 Conference games beginning 2012–13 from ESPN.

 In 2017, CBS extended its contract with the Big Ten Conference as part of a new, six-year contract, with the network carrying 10 regular-season games per-season, and coverage of the semi-finals and championship games of the Big Ten men's basketball tournament.